MachineLemonade/docs/v0.9/security-model.md

 data, and all computation runs in short-lived containers that terminate after the task is finished.

+Our cluster and databases are all hosted in a private VPC with all private IPs.
+We connect to the cluster via SSH to a bastion node set up with authorized networks.

 If you're interested in having a dedicated NAT or IP, you'll have to use our Enterprise product, which is installed into your Kubernetes.

 ## Enterprise Edition